Coronavirus has caused life to change, and people may react to that differently.

 For more information, read the low risk drinking guidelines.

-Find ways to keep track of your drinking and see our tips on cutting down your drinking.
+To find ways to keep track of your drinking and see our tips on cutting down your drinking.

 Looking after your mental health